-This example may be overly objective.
-Most travel writers include more about their experience of a place than this writer has.
-For example, if he or she mentioned that the cold wind makes it a good idea for visitors to bring a coat, even during summer, or talked about the bright sun or the fresh, clean air, the account would be more vivid and memorable.
-Readers would have a better idea of what it is like to be there.
-However, though the article provides lots of facts and little description, it is a valid example of objective (and ethical) informative writing.
+This example may be actually overly objective.
+Most travel writers include more about their experience in a place than this writer has.

+EXAMPLE If he mentioned that the cold wind makes it a good idea for visitors to bring a coat, even during summer, or talked about the bright sun or the fresh, clean air, the account would be more vivid and memorable, and readers would have a better idea of what it is like to be there.

+However, though the excerpt provides lots of facts and little description, it is a valid example of objective (and ethical) informative writing.